-Choosing a medical treatment is a tough decision for most people, but it becomes more difficult if the treatment is for a loved one.
+Deciding on medical treatment is a tough decision for most people.
+It becomes even more difficult if the treatment is for a loved one.
 For any parent, there is nothing more terrifying and painful than the feeling that you cannot help your child.
-This is compounded if your child is ill and there is nothing that you can do to make your child better.
+This is compounded if your child is ill, and there is nothing that you can do to make your child better.
 Imagine, however, that there is something that you can do, but your ex is preventing you from taking steps that will help your child.

 Judges in the Commonwealth determine what is in the best interest of the child when they make decisions about children.
 The court evaluates the child’s well-being; how the child is doing in school and in the community; the child’s relationship with the parents and other members of the family; the parents’ history of abuse, drug use, or abandonment; whether one parent has been a primary caregiver in the past; and the child’s preference, depending on the age and maturity of the child.

 When a substantial and material change in circumstances exists, one party may move to request that the court modify the current child custody arrangement.
 Because of this, the father from the example above may request that the court award him legal custody.
-This would allow him to make the medical treatment that he believes are in the best interest of the child.
+This would allow him to make the medical treatment decisions that he believes are in the best interest of the child.
 A court would likely evaluate the child’s best interests through the lens of the child, not the lens of the mother’s boyfriend’s religious beliefs.
-The court would likely modify the custody arrangement, allowing the father to make the sole medical decisions for the child.
+The court would likely modify the custody arrangement.
+This would thus allow the father to make the sole medical decisions for the child.
 The court would not consider the mother’s boyfriend’s religious beliefs.
-This decision is between the parents, the court, and the child and is one that is only about the child’s best interests.
+This decision is between the parents, the court, and the child and is only about the child’s best interests.

-If you have any questions about issues involved in family law, child law, child custody law, or other issues, you should contact a competent family law attorney.
-Our experienced professionals may be able to work on behalf of you.
-Please contact our offices at your earliest convenience by phone at (866) 995-6663 or complete a contact form on our website.
-We will return your inquiry with prompt attention.
+If you have any questions about child custody or other family law issues, you should contact a competent family law attorney.
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
+Our experienced professionals may be able to work on your behalf.
+Contact our offices by phone at (866) 995-6663.